-According to Daniel 11: and the rest of the Bible, there is a storm heading directly for the Adventist church worldwide.
+According to Daniel 11: and the rest of the Bible, there is a storm heading directly towards all Christian churches worldwide.
 The Bible states that the storm is coming.
 The question is, when and how will it happen?

 The chapters of Daniel 11 and Revelation 17 tells of a storm approaching the earth, causing world political chaos, disintegration of moral and spiritual values, and a collapse in the world´s financial system.

 These two chapters of the Holy Bible: Daniel 11 and Revelation 17 reveal the great powers involved in ruling this world in the future.
 These powers include the rise of the Papacy in the Roman Catholic Church, in union with all church organizations on this earth, combined with all political powers on the earth.

 This revelation sounds like a way out film from a Hollywood movie.
 However, if you take time to read these verses in Daniel 11 and Revelation 17, you will find out that we are nearing the end of the world´s history, culminating in the last world war called Armageddon.

 How and when will these final events leading up to this war happen?
 Read on under prayer and study.